Skip to main content

 Executive Oversight & Governance

-The LIMIT Agency is led by experienced incident management, investigative, clinical, and compliance professionals with deep expertise supporting providers that serve vulnerable individuals across Maryland, Virginia, and the broader Mid-Atlantic region.
+The LIMIT Agency is led by experienced incident management, investigative, clinical, and compliance professionals with deep expertise supporting providers serving vulnerable individuals within regulated care environments.

 Our leadership structure is intentionally designed to ensure investigative integrity, clinical oversight, regulatory alignment, and operational accountability—while maintaining a provider-supportive posture consistent with Maryland Developmental Disabilities Administration (DDA), Office of Health Care Quality (OHCQ), Virginia DBHDS, and related regulatory authorities.